mrako/pluto/CONTRIBUTING.md

 ### Python development requirements

+For more detailed information about the backend look at backend/endpoints/README.md

 You will need to have pipenv installed with your Python as a GLOBAL package pipenv needs to be in a PATH of you command line console.